alpacahq/marketstore/README.md

 docker run -p 5993:5993 alpacamarkets/marketstore:v2.1.2
 ```

 The following example runs the docker image using a temporary configuration file mkts.yml located in the /tmp folder.
 The -v refers to mounting to a volume.
-So, the "/tmp/mktsdb" eplaces the original "/project/data/mktsdb" root directory.
+So, the "/tmp/mktsdb" replaces the original "/project/data/mktsdb" root directory.
 Note that you can edit this mkts.yml.

 ``` sh
 docker run -v /tmp/mktsdb:/project/data/mktsdb -v /tmp/mkts.yml:/tmp/mkts.yml -p 5993:5993 alpacamarkets/marketstore:v2.1.2 marketstore -config /tmp/mkts.yml